 Winner of the 2015 Géza Anda Competition in Zürich, as well as the Mozart and Audience Prizes, Andrew Tyson is quickly establishing himself as a distinctive and important musical voice.
-He performs regularly with the Hallé Orchestra and appears internationally with orchestras such as North Carolina Symphony, SWR Symphony Orchestra Stuttgart, Moscow Virtuosi and the National Orchestra of Belgium.
-In recital he performs in venues from the Kennedy Center in Washington, DC, to London’s Wigmore Hall and the Zurich Tonhalle.
-Tyson is represented on disc by the complete Chopin Preludes which was released in October 2014.
+He performs regularly across Europe, North America and further afield with orchestras such as the Hallé, Moscow Virtuosi, National Orchestra of Belgium, North Carolina Symphony, Osaka Symphony Orchestra and SWR Symphony Orchestra Stuttgart.
+In recital Tyson performs in venues including the Kennedy Center in Washington, DC, London’s Wigmore Hall, Hong Kong City Hall and the Zurich Tonhalle.
+He has released two discs on the Alpha Classics label including the complete Chopin Preludes and works by Scriabin and Ravel.

 Hailed by BBC Radio 3 as “a real poet of the piano,” American pianist Andrew Tyson is emerging as a distinctive and important new musical voice.
 In summer 2015, he was awarded First Prize at the Géza Anda Competition in Zürich, as well as the Mozart and Audience Prizes.
 These victories have resulted in numerous performances throughout Europe under the auspices of the Géza Anda Foundation.